datasette/datasette-load/README.md

 The `status_url` can be polled for completion.
 It will return the same JSON format.

 When the download has finished the API will return `"done": true` and either `"error": null` if it worked or `"error": "error description"` if something went wrong.

+## Zip support

+The URL can point to either a SQLite database file or a zip file containing a SQLite database - if a zip file is provided, the largest file in the archive will be extracted and used (after verifying it is a valid SQLite database).
+For security, the plugin will reject zip files where the largest file would extract to more than 5x the size of the zip file itself.

 ## Development